ant-8/Layer-Recurrent-Transformers/README.md

 # Intra-Layer Recurrence in Transformers for Language Modeling

-The code for the paper: [Improved GUI Grounding via Iterative Narrowing](https://arxiv.org/abs/2505.01855) Accepted at CanadianAI 2025.
+The code for the paper: [Intra-Layer Recurrence in Transformers for Language Modeling](https://arxiv.org/abs/2505.01855) Accepted at CanadianAI 2025.

 ## Abstract